The following are the by-laws that were approved during the Organizational Meeting on July 26, 2018.

 - Other business.

-When not in conflict with these bylaws, "Robert's Rules of Order" shall govern all deliberations.
+When not in conflict with these bylaws, the current edition of "Robert's Rules of Order" shall govern all deliberations.

 Section 1.
 Powers, Number and Term.
 The property, affairs and business of the corporation shall be managed by its Board of Directors consisting of ten persons.
-The Directors shall be individuals from Regular Member Firms elected by the members to serve two-year staggered terms, the number of Directors being elected at each annual meeting as determined by the number of Directors whose terms expire at each annual meeting.
+The Directors shall be individuals elected by the members to serve two-year staggered terms, the number of Directors being elected at each annual meeting as determined by the number of Directors whose terms expire at each annual meeting.
 The President shall serve four years on the Board, two as President Elect and two as President.
 Elected Directors shall serve for two years or until their successors are be elected and qualify.
-Only individuals from Regular Member Firms may serve on the Board of Directors.
+Only individuals from Regular Member Firms may serve on the Board of Directors, except one Director may be elected from a category other than a Regular Member Firm.
+Only one individual from any firm may serve as a Director at any time.
 If a Director should leave office during a Director's term, the vacancy shall be filled in accordance with Section 4 of this Article.
 If a vacancy should occur in the position of an officer, a successor shall be elected by the Board in accordance with Section 1 of Article VI.

 Section 2.
 Establishment.
 For the establishment of the corporation in the first year, officers and directors may be elected by the members for staggered terms necessary to provide for an orderly rotation of directors in accordance with Section 1 of this Article.